 Session 6 Culmination of course – Crime scene investigation and evidence analysis:

-You will be tasked with processing crime scenes including identifying, recording, collecting and packaging evidence authentically.
+After meeting at Enderby the group will be taken by coach to Think Forensics unique Crime Centre where you will be tasked with processing crime scenes including identifying, recording, collecting and packaging evidence authentically.
 Liaising between teams with radios to pass on relevant information – once scenes are processed you will analyse collected evidence and decide on courses of action and investigation to solve the crime.